-Alternative Summer Break Applications Are Now Open.
-Apply HERE!
+Alternative Summer Break Applications are now closed.

 Check Out Our Summer Break Sites!

 Palomar's mission is to provide protection, hope, and healing.
 They envision an Oklahoma City that is free from violence, where safety and security is felt.
 Palomar integrates innovative services among collaborative providers to: work together to interrupt the cycle of domestic violence, sexual assault, stalking, child abuse and elder abuse; provide long-term support for victims and their children to heal from trauma; hold offenders accountable; act as a catalyst to create a community and culture that is free from violence; and empower survivors to thrive.
 Volunteers will be helping with various projects around the facility.

 Capstone’s mission is to enhance the quality of life for individuals of all abilities and to encourage acceptance and inclusion within the surrounding community.
 Capstone Academy provides inclusive learning opportunities for all children, focusing on early intervention for children with developmental disabilities who are at risk of delay.
 This facility strives to fulfill the needs of the community for both children and adults with developmental and intellectual disabilities such as pervasive developmental disorders, cerebral palsy, and autism.
 Capstone strives to be the premier provider of services to children and adults with all types of abilities and disabilities by providing well planned and well executed programs, cares, and facilities.

 Colorado Springs, CO